bottlepy/bottle/docs/tutorial.rst

 For JavaScript and REST APIs it is very common to send ``application/json`` to the server instead of from data.
 The :attr:`Request.json <BaseRequest.json>` attribute contains the parsed data structure if available, or ``None`` for empty requests or those that did not contain ``application/json`` data.
-Parsing errors trigger an appropiate :exc:`HTTPError`.
+Parsing errors trigger an appropriate :exc:`HTTPError`.

 Raw Request Data